 The bigger picture

-AI search isn't replacing Google overnight.
+AI search isn't replacing Google overnight — roughly 60% of searches already end without a click.
 But the trajectory is clear: more customers are starting their search with AI, and that percentage is growing every month.
 The businesses that prepare now will have a significant advantage over those that wait.

 For craftspeople specifically, this is both a challenge and an opportunity.
 The challenge is that your current website probably isn't structured for AI.
 The opportunity is that almost none of your competitors have done anything about it either.
 The first movers in each trade and area will dominate AI recommendations for months before anyone catches up.